dokutan/rgb_keyboard/README.md

 ### Config files (Key mapping and color)

 Each line line in the file consists of two fields separated by a tab.
-The first field is the key name (include/constructor.cpp for a full list), the second field is the color as hexcode without any prefix.
+The first field is the name of the physical key (run rgb_keyboard --list-keys for a full list), the second field is the color as hexcode without any prefix or the key function (run rgb_keyboard --list-keys for a full list).
 Lines starting with # are ignored.

 ### Change custom key colors from the commandline